Information for First Year Students and Advisors

 Enrollment in Math 101 and 121 is heavy in the Fall Term.
 Students planning to take one mathematics course solely to meet the University’s FDR: FM (Math/Comp Sci) requirement may wish to defer mathematics to the Winter Term (we plan on oﬀering both 101 and 121 this winter) or until the following year.
 Students can also meet the FDR: FM requirement without ever taking a math class; CSCI 111 and CSCI 121 both qualify.

-More Advanced Courses for First-Year Students (placement test rarely needed)
+More Advanced Courses for First-Year Students (placement test sometimes needed)

 For ﬁrst-year students with strong backgrounds in calculus, the Mathematics Department also oﬀers Math 102 (Calculus II) and Math 221/221A (Multivariable Calculus).
 Admission of ﬁrst-year students into these courses is granted on the basis of transfer credit or AP scores.
 Here’s how we award credit for AP scores.